The Calendar

-The single surface where the company plans, briefs, and executes against one timeline.
+The single surface where the company plans, briefs, and executes.
+One event fans out to every division it touches.

-The Marketing Calendar is where the brand actually exists, not the org chart, not the deck.
-It is the single artefact that says what the brand is doing, when, and who owns it, and the surface every division plans and executes against.
+The Calendar is where the brand actually exists, not the org chart, not the deck.
+It is the single artefact that says what the brand is doing, when, and who owns it.
+Put one event on it, a launch, a push, a moment, and Atlas fans it out to every division it touches at once.

 - Launches: new products, collections, and bundles, the tentpoles everything hangs on.